jClugstor/SciMLLogging.jl/docs/src/tutorial.md

 # Use the logger
 with_logger(logger) do
-    @SciMLMessage("This warning is logged", verbose, :test, :options) end
+    @SciMLMessage("This warning is logged", verbose, :test) end

 # Clean up